 Denmark’s coastline totals 7,300 km and the coastal areas serve an important function as nature areas, commercially and recreationally.
 It is thus important to conduct research into the effect of human impact and climate change on coastal ecosystems.

 Coastal areas differ from open waters in several ways and thus constitute an independent field of research at DTU Aqua.
 Coastal waters are shallow, and the impact from human activity is more visible here than in the open sea.
-Furthermore, climate change will be particularly noticeable in coastal areas where an increased local inflow of fresh water will impact water salinity and nutrient emissions.
+Furthermore, climate change will be particularly noticeable in coastal areas where an increased local inflow of fresh water will impact environmental parameters.
 In addition, shallow coastal waters are heated more quickly by increasing air temperatures.

-Coastal areas are characterised by involving diverse interests – both commercial and recreational and in relation to nature conservation.
+Coastal areas are characterized by involving diverse interests—both commercial and recreational and in relation to nature conservation.
 Consequently, the management of coastal areas often involves a wider range of stakeholders than that seen in the management of other marine areas.

 What is the research used for?

-The results of DTU Aqua’s coastal ecology research are used in particular for providing consulting services to authorities involved in the management of coastal areas or fisheries, e.g. the EU, the Danish Ministry of Food, Agriculture and Fisheries, the Danish Nature Agency, municipalities etc.
+The results of DTU Aqua’s coastal ecology research are used in particular for providing advice to management at different levels e.g. the EU, the Ministry of the Environment and Food of Denmark, the Danish Agrifish Agency, the Danish Nature Agency, municipalities etc.

-The consulting services provided to the authorities involve developing methods for restoring or managing coastal areas and assessing the environmental impacts of mussel fishing.
+The advice provided to the authorities involves e.g. mussel fisheries impact assessment and development of methods for restoring or managing coastal areas.
 DTU Aqua provides knowledge about the importance of coastal areas as fish and shellfish habitats and the significance of environmental impacts for these habitats.